coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

 "use client";

 import { type Schema } from "@coltorapps/builder";
+import {
+  InterpreterEntities,
+  useInterpreterStore,
-import { Interpreter, useInterpreterStore } from "@coltorapps/builder-react";
+} from "@coltorapps/builder-react";

 import { TextFieldEntity } from "./components";
 import { formBuilder } from "./form-builder";